CharlesHolbrow/MilkShake/docs/notes.md

 **ICE Agent** - \[Verify\] A peer trying to connect to another peer via ICE

-The following terms are from the [IEFT ICE Spec](http://www.ietf.org/rfc/rfc5245.txt)
+The following terms are from the [IETF ICE Spec](http://www.ietf.org/rfc/rfc5245.txt)

 **ICE Peer** - From the perspective of one of the agents in a session, its peer is the other agent.
 Specifically, from the perspective of